-The ancient Peruvians created geoglyphs like the Nazca lines by moving stones to define the edges of the lines and then scraping the top layer of soil between the edges to reveal a lighter soil beneath.
+Ancient Peruvian cultures created geoglyphs by moving stones to define the edges of the lines and then scraping the top layer of soil between the edges to reveal the lighter soil beneath.

-The new images have differences with those already known.
-The most important is that they are not all lines, circles or rectangles, there are also drawings that represent concrete figures, such as people and animals.
+The new images have marked differences from those already known.
+The most important is that they are not all lines, circles, or rectangles.
+There are also drawings that represent concrete figures, such as people and animals.

-Now that researchers have documented the new lines, they are eager to protect them.
-The new geoglyphs are located within the UNESCO World Heritage site that includes the Nazca and Palpa lines, and according to Isla, they are not in immediate danger.
+The new geoglyphs do, fortunately, lie within the UNESCO World Heritage site that includes the Nazca and Palpa lines, and therefore appear to be in no immediate danger of disappearing or being destroyed.

-The new geoglyphs provide crucial data of the Paracas culture, as well as the mysterious Topará culture, which marked the transition between the Paracas and the Nazca.
-Centuries before the famous Nazca lines were drawn, the people of the region were experimenting with and etching enormous geoglyphs into the dusty earth.
+The new geoglyphs provide crucial data on the Paracas culture, as well as the mysterious Topará culture, proving that centuries before the famous Nazca Lines were ever even a though, the people of the region were experimenting with and etching enormous geoglyphs into the dusty earth.